Italy: The Dolomites

 You then round the south side of the Tre Cime at the Col di Mezzo pass and close the loop back at the starting point, the Rifugio Auronzo.
 A short drive delivers you to Misurina, where you are free to choose from a few lakeside restaurants for a satisfying lunch—and an opportunity to sample homemade canederli (bread balls with cheese) or a plate of patate all’ampezzana (pan-cooked potatoes and onions flavored with local speck ham).

-Returning to Cortina mid-afternoon, where, weather (and energy) permitting, you may wish to join your guides on an optional panoramic hike dedicated to Deodat de Dolomieu, a French geologist after whom both the mineral and the rock dolomite were named.
+Returning to Cortina mid-afternoon, where, weather (and energy) permitting, you may wish to join your leaders on an optional panoramic hike dedicated to Deodat de Dolomieu, a French geologist after whom both the mineral and the rock dolomite were named.
 This trail begins at the Rifugio Faloria (6,965 feet) reached by cable car from the center of Cortina.
 It traces a ridge with rocky peaks and then continues into a forest of larch, stone pine, and fir and becomes a rough road as it descends to the hamlet of Rio Gere—and affords spectacular views of the Tofane and Pomagagnon ranges, Cristallo, and the Ampezzo Valley.
 From here, catch either a cable car, or continue on foot to Cortina.

-Or, you may wish to explore the town on your own, perhaps visit one of its numerous museums or browse its enticing shops.
-It traces a ridge with rocky peaks and then continues into a forest of larch, stone pine, and fir and becomes a rough road as it descends to the hamlet of Rio Gere—and affords spectacular views of the Tofane and Pomagagnon ranges, Cristallo, and the Ampezzo Valley.
-From here, catch either a cable car, or continue on foot, to Cortina.
-Another option is to relax in the hotel’s wellness area before venturing out on your own to dine at one of the town’s many fine restaurants.
+Or, you may wish to explore the town on your own, perhaps visit one of its numerous museums or browse its enticing shops, or simply relax in the hotel’s wellness area before venturing out on your own to dine at one of the town’s many fine restaurants.

 Included Meals: Breakfast